OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/via-the-azure-portal.md

 ---
-title: Installing the Tentacle VM Extension via the Azure Portal
+title: Installing the Tentacle VM extension via the Azure Portal
 description: How to install a Tentacle using the Azure VM Extension via the new Azure Portal
 position: 1
 ---